chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

 .. _choosing values for the surface tension force filters:

-Choosing values for the surface tension force filters
+Choosing Values for the Surface Tension Force Filters
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The following procedure is recommended to choose proper values for the ``phase fraction gradient filter factor`` and ``curvature filter factor``: